alphaloop/craftwork/README.md

-# adzmc
+# Craftwork
 Minecraft Python Library

 A wrapper around the mcpi library designed to make it easier for novice programmers to interact with Minecraft via Python.

-The utils module contains the Minecraft and Tile classes, which make it easy to get and manipulate the locatoin of blocks.
+To use this library, you need to install mcpi:
+`pip install mcpi`

+Modules:
+* core - contains core classes
+* images - contains classes for rendering images as blocks
-The text module contains functions to render text using blocks.
+* text - contains classes for rendering text as blocks

-The mycode module contains examples of how to use the utils classes.
+* examples - examples of how to use the library